abwilf/tutorials/Atlas_Singularity.md

 Please replace all instances of the following in this tutorial to better match your use case
 - `awilf` -> your username
 - `my_env` -> the name of your conda environment
+- `python my_program.py` -> the command you'd like to run
 - the details of the `container.def` file in step 2 -> the details that match your dev environment
 - `my_dir` -> whatever the directory with your code and data is for the project

-I installed anaconda using this link, and installed into `/work/awilf/` (because on Atlas `/home/awilf/` is very limited).
+Note: I installed anaconda using this link (you can use other versions of anaconda if you'd like), and installed into `/work/awilf/` (because on Atlas `/home/awilf/` is very limited).
 ```bash
 wget https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh
 bash Anaconda3-2021.11-Linux-x86_64.sh